stackbit/sourcebit-target-next/README.md

 ## Overview

 This plugin leverages [Next.js SSG capabilities](https://nextjs.org/blog/next-9-3#next-gen-static-site-generation-ssg-support)
-to provide content from any Sourcebit data source, such as Headless CMS, into React page components as properties using [getStaticProps](https://nextjs.org/docs/basic-features/data-fetching#getstaticprops-static-generation) and [getStaticPaths](https://nextjs.org/docs/basic-features/data-fetching#getstaticpaths-static-generation) methods
+to provide content from any Sourcebit data source, such as a headless CMS, into React page components as properties using [getStaticProps](https://nextjs.org/docs/basic-features/data-fetching#getstaticprops-static-generation) and [getStaticPaths](https://nextjs.org/docs/basic-features/data-fetching#getstaticpaths-static-generation) methods

 ## Installation

-1. Install sourcebit and the plugin:
+1. Install Sourcebit and the plugin:

    ```
    npm install sourcebit sourcebit-target-next